infinisil/all-hies/Readme.md

 ### nixpkgs Haskell infrastructure

 In short, to install HIE for your project using nixpkgs Haskell infrastructure, apply the all-hies overlay and add the `hie` Haskell package to the `nativeBuildInputs` argument of `shellFor`.
-Finally, if you want to use the prebuilt binaries, use the `all-hies` cachix.
+If you want to use the prebuilt binaries, use the `all-hies` cachix.
+Read the rest of this section for more details.

 Applying the overlay can be done as follows
 ```nix